GoVanguard/compliance-hipaa-softwaredev/04 HIPAA Security Rule.md

       + https://www.microsoft.com/en-us/trustcenter/compliance/compliance-overview
       + https://www.microsoft.com/en-us/TrustCenter/Compliance/HIPAA
       + http://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=52&Language=1
    + Get a BAA with any other SaaS/PaaS/IaaS provider that you will use that will have ePHI transmitted through and stored within them.
+Review the[HHS's Article "Guidance on HIPAA and Cloud Computing"](https://www.hhs.gov/hipaa/for-professionals/special-topics/cloud-computing/index.html) further discusses the conduit exception.
-      + There is a, however, "conduit exception” rule that was defined as part of the HIPAA Omnibus Final Rule.
+   + Note: There is "conduit exception” rule that was defined as part of the HIPAA Omnibus Final Rule.
       The HIPAA Omnibus Final Rule explicitly states that the mere conduit exception is intended to include organizations that deal with “any temporary storage of transmitted data incident to such transmission.”
 It continues to define the distinction between transmission (including incidental storage associated with such transmission) and ongoing storage.
-The difference between those two situations “is the transient vs. persistent nature of” the opportunity to access PHI. **So a BAA isn't needed for the United States Postal Service, Couriers, and their electronic equivalents, and Internet service providers (ISPs).**
+The difference between those two situations “is the transient vs. persistent nature of” the opportunity to access PHI. **So a BAA isn't needed for the United States Postal Service, Couriers, and their electronic equivalents, and Internet service providers (ISPs).** The [HHS's Article "Guidance on HIPAA and Cloud Computing"](https://www.hhs.gov/hipaa/for-professionals/special-topics/cloud-computing/index.html) further discusses the conduit exception.

 ## Required vs. Addressable Specifications